Jay Graham: Coaching career

 Following his resignation at Alabama, Graham was hired as special teams and offensive line quality control coach at East Tennessee State in 2021.
 He rejoined East Tennessee State in 2024.
 He left to become the head coach at Centennial High School in Franklin, Tennessee in 2025.

+Prostitution Sting

+In October 2025, Graham was placed under arrest during a prostitution sting for patronizing prostitution with a minor as well as solicitation of a minor for aggravated statutory rape.
+After ads were posted on adult escort websites, Graham engaged with the ads and began communication with an officer posing as a 16-year-old.
+After booking a hotel room and paying the officer $120, Graham was immediately taken into custody.